EIE2-IAC-Labs/iac-riscv-cw-23/readme.md

 # Team 23
-Github repo master & overall editor: Hanbo
+Github repo master: Hanbo

+Overal editor & writeup: Anish

 # Summary of our approach (needs to be edited at the end) #
 1. **Planning Single-Cycle RV321 Design**: We looked at our working design of Lab 4 and made note of differences in design to the final project.
 We then wrote down all the new changes we needed to make and assigned it.